 A key difference between the various Linux options is the Graphic User Interface.
 Other differences include the File Manager (each has a different one) and the other free programs that come packaged with each option.
-We will handle this complexity by recommending what is currently the simplest, most stable and most powerful interface – Linux Mint Mate.
+We will handle this complexity by recommending what is currently the simplest, most stable and most powerful interface – Linux Mint Cinnamon.
 Its screens look quite similar to Windows 7 and Windows XP screens – so if you have been using Windows 7 or XP, you will feel right at home.
-In my opinion, Linux Mint Mate is currently the best and most stable operating system in the world.
-It uses a very easy file manager called Caja.
+In my opinion, Linux Mint Cinnamon is currently the best and most stable operating system in the world.
+It uses a very easy file manager called Nemo.

 What is important to understand about Linux operating systems is that there is really no need to upgrade or get updates unless you really want to.
 Some folks have expressed concerns about the rapid release cycles with open source programs such as Linux Mint Mate.
 New versions are released about every six months.
 Novices fear it will be difficult keeping up with all the updates and new versions.
 However, unlike Windows, which leaves the back door open to hacker attacks, Linux does not leave the back door open.
 Thus, there is no need for a monthly “update” and there is no need for an annual “upgrade” just to have a safe and secure operating system.
 And there is no need for long term support.

 The only reason to upgrade is if you want some new features.
 Because a lot of people want the most recent version, Linux Mint offers a way to backup and copy all of your data whenever you want to update to a newer version.